BentoMake/BentoBot/README.md

 9. open startbot and enjoy the bot.

 I recommend typing !bentohelp to get information on how to operate the bot.

+If it still does not work I might have missed a step or you have not successfully followed them.
+Pm me @Elias#4318 on discord for support